 The platform layer is the core upon which your entire platform is built.
 You should select stable, feature-rich technologies that enable you to extend and customize features instead of forcing you to work around limitations later as your needs grow:

-Management tools: Applications that automate project setup, enforce best practices, and speed platform setup (such as BLT)
+- Management tools: Applications that automate project setup, enforce best practices, and speed platform setup

 Building on the platform layer, the back end layer extends the platform with additional features and customizations.
 Although organizations can have different functionality needs, the following items are common: